Annotation Curricula to Implicitly Train Non-Expert Annotators: Conclusion

-We conclude that annotation curricula provide a promising way for more efficient data acquisition in annotation scenarios that do not require domain-expertise such as in citizen science and crowd sourcing.
-Especially non-adaptive \estimators can be implemented with minimal effort and used complementary to any existing annotator training strategies.
-In contrast, more sophisticated adaptive \estimators may offer opportunities to open up \Approach to other tasks, modalities, and expert-annotators.
-We find that the ordering of instances can have a significant impact on the resulting annotations.
-Unfortunately, the annotation ordering as well as annotation times are seldom reported in existing works.
-To facilitate further research on this topic, we urge dataset creators to include individual annotation times and publish their annotation order.
-To facilitate future research, all code and data is shared.
-We also provide a ready-to-use and extensible implementation of \Approach in the \href{https://inception-project.github.io/}{INCEpTION} annotation platform.
+We conclude that annotation curricula provide a promising way for more efficient data acquisition in various annotation scenarios --- but that they also need further investigation with respect to task-specific estimators for annotation difficulty, annotator-specific preferences, and applicability on larger datasets.
+Our analysis of existing works shows that unfortunately, the annotation ordering as well as annotation times are seldomly reported.
+In face of the increasing use of AI models in high-stake domains~\citep{sambasivan-2021} and the potentially harmful impact of biased data~\citep{papakyriakopoulos-2020} we ask dataset creators to consider including individual annotation times and orderings along with a datasheet~\citep{gebru2018datasheets} when publishing their dataset.
+To facilitate future research, we share all code and data and provide a ready-to-use and extensible implementation of AC in the INCEpTION annotation platform.\footnote{\url{https://inception-project.github.io/}}